- January 19, 2023

 Here’s a fact: Living without snacks and sweets isn’t very fun.
 I like to recommend healthier plant-based options, which is why I put together this list of seven of my favorites.

-3. Fruit pops: If you’re human, you’re going to crave something sweet now and again!
-Frozen fruit pops are a top vegan pick and are usually in the ballpark of just 50 to 100 calories.
+If you’re human, you’re going to crave something sweet now and again!
+This is why frozen fruit pops are a top vegan pick and are usually in the ballpark of just 50 to 100 calories.

-Here are other snacks to add to your vegan shopping list:
+Here are other snacks to add to a vegan shopping list:

 - Baked potato chips